Pat Travers: Rise to popularity

 During 1977, Travers added a second guitarist to his band, changed drummers twice including using Clive Edwards, and by the time Heat in the Street was released in 1978 had put together the Pat Travers Band.
 This grouping featured Travers on vocals and guitar, Pat Thrall on guitar, Cowling on bass, and Tommy Aldridge on drums and percussion.
 The band toured heavily, also supporting Rush on their Drive til You Die tour in support of A Farewell to Kings.

 The guitar Travers most often appeared with on stage and on album covers in the band's early years was a 1964/65 model double cutaway, double humbucker pick-up Gibson Melody Maker.
-The band's next release was a live album entitled Live!
+The band's next release was a live album titled Live!
 Go for What You Know, which charted in the Top 40 in the United States and included the tune "Boom Boom (Out Go the Lights)" (originally recorded by Little Walter, credited to Stan Lewis), which climbed even higher on the charts, entering the Top 20.
 "Snortin' Whiskey" was a major American radio hit from 1980's Crash and Burn.

 After an appearance before 35,000 people at the Reading Music Festival in England, both Thrall and Aldridge announced they were leaving the band to pursue other projects.
 Travers and Cowling teamed up with drummer Sandy Gennaro and released Radio Active that same year.
 A co-headlining tour with Rainbow followed, and the two bands performed in major arenas across North America.
 Although the tour was Travers' most successful road outing, the Radio Active album barely made it into the Top 40, reaching only number 37.

 It was very different from Travers' previous work, with more emphasis on keyboards than heavy guitars.
 Disappointed with the lack of sales, Polydor dropped Travers from their roster, and he in turn sued the record company on grounds that he was under contract with them to record more material.
 He won the lawsuit, and was able to release Black Pearl in 1982.